 History of pancreatitis; consider other antidiabetic therapies.
-Monitor for pancreatitis; if suspected, promptly discontinue; if confirmed, do not restart.
-Do not reuse or share pens or needles between patients.
+Monitor for pancreatitis, drug-induced thrombocytopenia; discontinue if suspected; do not restart if confirmed.
+Do not reuse or share pens between patients, even if the needle is changed.
+History of anaphylaxis or angioedema with another GLP-1 agonist; monitor closely.
 Severe GI disorders, renal impairment (CrCl <30mL/min), ESRD: not recommended.
 Renal transplantation.
+Elderly.
 Pregnancy.
 Nursing mothers.

 Glucagon-like peptide-1 (GLP-1) receptor agonist.

 Concurrent prandial insulin: not recommended.
-Increased risk of hypoglycemia with concomitant sulfonylurea, insulin, or other insulin secretagogues (eg, meglitinides); consider reducing dose of these.
+Increased risk of hypoglycemia with concomitant sulfonylurea, insulin, or other insulin secretagogues (eg, meglitinides); may need lower dose of these.
 May delay absorption of oral drugs (take these ≥1hr before exenatide).
 Monitor warfarin.

 GI upset, hypoglycemia, feeling jittery, dizziness, headache, dyspepsia, constipation, asthenia; antibody formation (glycemic response may be attenuated), pancreatitis (may be fatal), hypersensitivity reactions (discontinue if occur).